Screencast Using Totally Free Software

 Avidemux �" also an open source video editing and processing software which is available for download at www.avidemux.org

-- 1First you have to download Cam Studio Recorder then install it on your computer and launch it.Before pushing the record button you have to configure the recording options.
+- 1Before pushing the record button you have to configure the recording options.
 Select Video Options, set the Compressor on Microsoft Video to 1, and leave the rest of the option untouched.
-You could use the slider in the bottom if you don't need a smooth video like for instance in training video.Advertisement
+You could use the slider in the bottom if you don't need a smooth video like for instance in training video.First you have to download Cam Studio Recorder then install it on your computer and launch it.Advertisement

-- 2Next is to configure your audio, you will find the settings under the same option menu.Select the source that you will be using like the microphone and set the volume if you can.
-You could also set this by using the Windows utility, just run a quick sound check to make sure that the audio is not to quiet.Advertisement
+- 2Select the source that you will be using like the microphone and set the volume if you can.
+You could also set this by using the Windows utility, just run a quick sound check to make sure that the audio is not to quiet.Next is to configure your audio, you will find the settings under the same option menu.Advertisement

 Use Jing for image and video capture